Bowel surgery

 Robotic surgery uses robotics for surgery on the back passage (rectum).
 The robotic machine has several arms – one holds the camera, and the others hold surgical instruments.
 Your surgeon will control the arms of the machine to operate on you.

 This is a relatively new technique, so it’s not available in all hospitals.
-It’s still being investigated to understand how it compares to open and keyhole surgery.
+It’s still being investigated to understand how it compares to open and keyhole bowel surgery.

 Aftercare for bowel surgery